Learn / Guides / Marketing funnel guide

 Use this stage to convert prospects—give them specific reasons to choose your brand over your competitors:

-• Send segmented email marketing campaigns and use on-site surveys—for example, send an email to users that have abandoned their shopping cart, or put an exit survey on the checkout page.
+Send segmented email marketing campaigns and use on-site surveys—for example, send an email to users who have abandoned their shopping cart, or place an exit survey on your checkout page

 💡 Keep in mind: every customer experiences your marketing funnel differently.
 You might create content for the top of the funnel, but that doesn’t necessarily mean that customers can only access it at that stage.
 For example, someone might jump directly to the middle or bottom of the funnel because they’re already aware of their problem and your solution, and are ready to purchase.

 Understanding your customers requires observing and communicating with them—not just looking at numbers on a chart and making assumptions.
-To measure your marketing funnel's success, you need both quantitative and qualitative data (more on this later).
+To measure your marketing funnel's success, you need both quantitative and qualitative data.

-That said, there are still some key quantitative metrics to keep in mind when you measure your marketing funnel's success and effectiveness.
+That said, there are still some key quantitative metrics to consider when measuring your marketing funnel's success and effectiveness.

 1. Cost per acquisition (CPA)

 CPA measures how much you’re spending on marketing to acquire each new customer.
-Teams usually look at this number to analyze their paid advertising, email marketing, social media, and other paid marketing efforts.
+Teams usually look at this number to analyze their paid advertising, email marketing, social media posts, and other paid marketing efforts.

 To get this number, divide the entire cost of your marketing campaign by the number of conversions.
 From there, the idea is pretty simple: if the cost outweighs the gain, you might want to consider ending the campaign or testing alternatives.